What did we learn from Leading Learning?

 “Expert delivery and networking with other colleagues has really changed our CPD provision.” – David Hyett, Assistant Headteacher at Taverham High School

-We will be running Leading Learning at Norwich Research School again next year – get in touch if you would like to know more.
+We will be running Leading Learning at Norwich Research School again next year – you can book your place here.

 Posted on 13 June 2018